 If you have difficulties communicating with the prison authorities, or arranging activities, you should discuss your options with a consular officer.

 Passport cancellation and/or refusal in relation to serious foreign offences

 You should be aware that under the Australian Passports Act 2005, the Minister for Foreign Affairs may cancel your Australian passport (or other Australian travel document) if you're the subject of an arrest warrant issued in a foreign country in respect of a serious foreign offence, or if you're prevented from travelling internationally by a legal order or direction issued under the law of a foreign country (including imprisonment) in connection with a serious foreign offence.
 The Minister may also refuse to issue you a further Australian passport pending the outcome of all legal proceedings in a foreign country in relation to a serious offence.

-The cancellation or refusal of your Australian passport in these circumstances does not affect your status as an Australian citizen or your rights to Australian consular assistance.
+The cancellation or refusal of your Australian passport in these circumstances does not affect your status as an Australian citizen or the provision of Australian consular assistance to you.

 Returning to Australia

 Consular officers can provide you with the contact names and numbers of prisoner support organisations in your state or territory.
 These organisations can assist you to re-establish your life in Australia.

 For details of a range of services provided by the Department of Human Services that may assist on your return to Australia, visit the Department of Human Services website.
 This provides information about:

 - referrals to Employment Service Providers to help you look for work